Malvern Preparatory School: Rowing

+In 2017 and 2018, Malvern once again completed the triple crown, winning in the men's varsity quad at City Championships, Stotesbury Cup, and SRAA Nationals.

+After the wins in 2017 and 2018, a lot of talent graduated from the rowing program and the team was forced to rebuild.
+In 2019, Malvern's varsity quad's best result was 3rd at SRAA Nationals.
+At USRowing Youth Nationals, the team won the B-Final, placing 7th overall.
+The 2020 season was cut short due to the COVID-19 pandemic, keeping many of Malvern's rowers off the water and forcing them to train on Concept2 ergometers.
+Many suspect it was this consistent indoor training that prepared Malvern's quad for the following season.

+Racing resumed for the 2021 season, and in the springtime, Malvern Prep's quad of Matt Davis, Quinn Hall, Cormac Delaney, Daniel Ward, and Collin Munyan (Munyan and Ward were swapped for one another throughout the season) completed the triple crown, winning the Philadelphia City Championships, Stotesbury Cup, and SRAA National Championship.
+At USRowing Youth Nationals, they placed 2nd, losing to Marin by 0.007s, one of the tightest race margins in youth rowing history.

-Head coach Craig Hoffman led the rowing program for over a decade.
+Head coach Craig Hoffman led the rowing program for over two decades until he left in 2019.
 Throughout his tenure as head coach, Hoffman has guided Malvern to among the elite rowing schools in the country.
 Hoffman has won numerous national championships, city championships, and Stotesbury Cups.
 Hoffman also has helped coach to United States National Rowing Team.

 Many former Malvern rowers have continued to go on and represent the United States in rowing.
 Malvern consistently sends rowers to top rowing schools like University of Washington, Yale University, Dartmouth College, Princeton University, University of California Berkeley, University of Pennsylvania, Cornell University, and Columbia University.

 Golf

 Malvern Prep has a JV and Varsity team that competes in the fall season with other Inter-Ac and public schools.
 Malvern has won the inter-ac title many times.
 Malvern practices at Applebrook CC and uses Waynesborough CC for its home matches.
 Malvern has sent many golfers to Division 1 programs, including Princeton, Penn, Lehigh, UVA, and Villanova.
 Malvern also holds several course records in the area for high school matches.